Project

 Calling `protected` on ancestor method changes result of `instance_methods(false)`

-Added by ufuk (Ufuk Kayserilioglu) about 2 years ago.
-Updated over 1 year ago.
+Added by ufuk (Ufuk Kayserilioglu) almost 3 years ago.
+Updated about 2 years ago.

 Status: